formularin/comp_finder/README.md

 # comp_finder
 comp_finder is a python program that logs information about all the WCA cubing competitions in a given set of states.
+It checks the WCA website and updates the log every 30 minutes.

 comp_finder has only been tested on mac OS X, but should work on any Unix-based operating system.
 Windows support is coming soon...